The Dot Magazine

 The Carlton Bar Milan’s Director And The Maestro

-Salvatore Calabrese needs no introduction – though here is one anyway.
-Born in Maiori on the Amalfi Coast, he built his reputation across four decades in London – at Dukes, at The Lanesborough, and at his own Salvatore’s at FIFTY – becoming one of the most decorated bartenders in the world.
+Salvatore Calabrese was born in Maiori on the Amalfi Coast, he built his reputation across four decades in London – at Dukes, at The Lanesborough, and at his own Salvatore’s at FIFTY – becoming one of the most decorated bartenders in the world.
 He is known for his encyclopaedic knowledge of vintage spirits and, in 2012, for mixing the oldest cocktail ever recorded, made with an 1858 Clos de Griffier Vieux Cognac.
 His title – The Maestro – has been well earned.

 A Thousand Years In The Making

-The Carlton has been, by Luca’s own reckoning, five years in the making.
+The Carlton Milan has been, by Luca’s own reckoning, five years in the making.
 Although the building itself has a longer story.
 The site sits on what was once Via Senato’s aristocratic canal – part of Milan’s Navigli network, developed from the 10th century, its banks lined with the palazzos of the Visconti, Serbelloni and Guastalla families.
-When the canals were paved over in the 1930s, the area’s hidden facades and inner courtyards came to the fore.
+When the canals were paved over in the 1930s, the area’s complexion changed completely.

-The current building was conceived as a hotel in 1963 by Novecentisti architect Ferdinando Reggiori, incorporating elements of an earlier 19th-century structure.
-Renovation began in 2020 and was completed on 18th November 2025.
+The current building was conceived as a hotel 30 years later in 1963 by Novecentisti architect Ferdinando Reggiori, incorporating elements of an earlier 19th-century structure.
+The Carlton Milan’s renovation began in 2020 and was completed on 18th November 2025.
 Five years in the making, then – or, depending on how you count, closer to a thousand.

 The Carlton Bar, Milan